wrmacrae/reddcipes/README.md

-## Reddcipes
+## Reciposts

-Reddcipes is a simple, straightforward tool for posting recipes to Reddit.
+Reciposts is a simple, straightforward tool for posting recipes to Reddit.
 Its UI allows communities to post, share and save recipes as well as mark their progress when following the recipe!

 #### Directions
 - Find an existing recipe and click `New`